spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 saturation flags are found.
 Pixels are processed simultaneously in blocks using the array-based functionality of numpy.
 The size of the block depends on the image size and the number of groups.

+There is a likelihood algorithm implemented based on Timoth Brandt's papers:
+Optimal Fitting and Debiasing for Detectors Read Out Up-the-Ramp Likelihood-Based Jump Detection and Cosmic Ray Rejection for Detectors Read Out Up-the-Ramp

 .. _ramp_output_products: